secureworks/aristotle/docs/usage.rst

 ---------------

 .. note::
-    No metadata is altered on output unless the Modify Metdata option is set!
+    No metadata is altered on output unless the Modify Metadata option is set!

 The command line and the :ref:`Ruleset class constructor <target Ruleset class>` offer the option to update the metadata keyword value on output.
 If this option is not set,